termsurf/base-book/text/prompts.md

-# ChatGPT Prompts in BaseLink
+# ChatGPT Prompts in BaseNote

 Here is some code for a programming language we are calling "link"